 The Bantam Tools Desktop Milling Machine Software’s SVG (scalable vector graphic) file support is useful for milling two-dimensional or 2.5D shapes.
 It’s also great for quickly adding engravings to a project.
-Whether you’re in the early stages of prototyping or still learning how to program CAM, using SVGs is a great way to get started on your Bantam Tools Desktop CNC Milling Machine.
+Whether you’re in the early stages of prototyping or still learning how to program CAM, using SVGs is a great way to get started on your Bantam Tools Milling Machine.

-Note: Both the basic and advanced SVG support are intended for closed paths.
+Note: Both the classic and advanced SVG support are intended for closed paths.
 Any paths in your design with unjoined ends will be joined by our software as part of its pre-processing.
 Check to make sure all paths are joined as intended before importing the design into the software.

 To help you create SVGs in your preferred design software, we’ve put together an SVG Quick Guide that you can download and print.

-We begin by outlining one easy way to create an SVG, and then we dive into basic and advanced SVG handling in the Bantam Tools software.
+We begin by outlining one easy way to create an SVG, and then we dive into classic and advanced SVG handling in the Bantam Tools software.
 If you already know how to create an SVG, feel free to skip this next section.

 Designing Your SVG